fatin-farahinz/CEG3004_FatinFarahin_HessaEbrahim/README.md

 ## Reproducibility

-To run the project:
+The project was implemented and tested using Google Colab.

+Steps to reproduce the results:

+1. Clone or download this repository.
-1. Open the notebook in Google Colab
+2. Open the notebook `CEG3004_Project_Colab.ipynb` in Google Colab.
+3. Install required dependencies if not already installed.
+4. Set the correct GROUP_ID at the top of the notebook.
-2. Run the cells from top to bottom
+5. Run all cells sequentially from top to bottom.

-3. Install the required dependencies
+The notebook will automatically:
-4. Download and extract the dataset through the notebook
+- download and prepare the dataset
-5. Set the correct `GROUP_ID`
-6. Build the training feature matrix
+- extract DSP features
-7. Train the model using grid search
+- train the classification model
-8. Generate the submission CSV
+- generate the final prediction CSV
+- save the trained model file

 ## Outputs
 The notebook generates:

-- prediction CSV file
+- prediction CSV file (`Pr_08_predictions.csv`)
-- trained `.joblib` model file
+- trained model file (`Pr_08_model.joblib`)

-- `Pr_08_predictions.csv`

 Only the model file and prediction CSV are required for submission.